archethic-foundation/project-management/2022_apr_sprint_6_kamet/sprint_plan.md

 ### Goal

 #### AE Blockchain:
+- Get the genesis address / first public of the chain and bug fix the error message and timeouts related to it
+- Get the 2D world map of AE nodes and add node worldmap in explorer

 #### AE Packaging:
 - Implementation and testing of customising the node environment variables and SSH port forwarding and access